 Methane gases are a type of greenhouse gas that traps heat that later warms the atmosphere like carbon dioxide leading to issues like global warming.

-Now that we know the adverse effect of discarding all of our home wastes, you’ll agree with me that resorting to a sustainable waste disposal alternative could be to find ways to put them to better use in ways that would benefit us and the environment.
+Now that we know the adverse effect of discarding all of our home waste, you’ll agree with me that resorting to a sustainable waste disposal alternative could be to find ways to put them to better use in ways that would benefit us and the environment.

-With a small space in your kitchen to put a bowl where you’ll put the food waste, some newspapers to drop in the bowl from time to time, small sand, and food waste.
+With a small space in your kitchen to put a bowl where you’ll put the food waste, some newspapers to drop in the bowl from time to time, small sand and food waste.
 Just by adding some dry materials like newspapers and dried leaves to the food waste as often as possible, you could make enough compost to help your small backyard garden grow more healthy vegetables.

 Natural DIY Skin Care products